Education & Training

 Step-by-step: Register with Ofsted

-The Ofsted registration process is thorough and can take up to 12 weeks.
+The Ofsted registration process is thorough and typically takes around 12 weeks from acceptance of a complete application.
 Start well before your planned opening date:

 DBS checks for childcare workers